AlexandreYembo/study-training/Design_Patterns/Structural/04-Decorator/readme.md

   3- You can combine several behaviors by wrapping an object into multiple decorators.

-  4- ```Single Resposability Principle```.
+  4- ```Single Resposibility Principle```.
 You can divide a monolithic class that implements many possible variants of behavior into several smaller classes.

 ### Cons
   1- It's hard to remove a specific wrapper from the wrappers stack.